 Other times, your child might need to wait longer.
-You could be driving and can’t give her your full attention until you’ve parked.
-You also don’t have to drop everything right this moment, so let her know when you plan to.
-That way, she knows you’ll be with her as soon as it’s possible.
+You could be driving and can’t give him your full attention until you’ve parked.
+You also don’t have to drop everything right this moment, so let him know when you plan to.
+That way, he knows you’ll be with him as soon as it’s possible.

 Part of giving your child your full attention means really listening to what she has to say.
-I had always assumed I listen to my kids pretty well, but only in thinking back to recent conversations did I realize I could do better.
+I had always assumed I listened to my kids pretty well, but only in thinking back to recent conversations did I realize I could do better.
+Here’s how:

-Then, don’t interrupt.
-A good rule of thumb is to wait a few seconds before she finished talking before saying anything.
+- Then, don’t interrupt.
+A good rule of thumb is to wait a few seconds before she finishes talking before saying anything.
 This ensures she’s done speaking and forces you to be more mindful about the words you say.

-And once you do speak, try not to judge or speak harshly.
+- And once you do speak, don’t judge or speak harshly.
 Yes, she could be whining, but it’s during these times that she needs the most compassion.
 Listen without judgment or saying what you think about her situation.
 Instead, repeat what she was whining about and help her resolve her issues.

 You might say, “It sounds like you feel upset because you can’t find the toy you were playing with earlier.
 Would you like me to help you find it?”

-Sometimes all your child needs have nothing to do with words, or even your help with getting something done.
-All she needs is a place to crumble, to feel vulnerable yet safe.
+Sometimes all your child needs has nothing to do with words, or even your help with getting something done.
+All she needs is a place to crumble, to feel vulnerable yet safe with her emotions.

-When my kids are in their worst moods, I find I’m able to stop or even prevent further whining by giving them a big hug.
+When my kids are in their worst moods, I find I’m able to stop or even prevent further whining by taking deep breaths and giving them a big hug.
 It’s amazing how their moods change.
 Yes, they might collapse in a heap of tears and cry louder, but only for a little while.
-At least they’ll have felt heard and acknowledged and will soon feel better.

 It’s tempting to roll our eyes at the thought of giving kids our full attention as a go-to move.
 We’re tight with time as it is, and it’s hard to step away from our own frustration and impatience.